-- State Funding: Pursue funding that benefits a wide range of open space priorities and promotes landscape-level climate resilience and equitable access to nature, particularly in the Bay Area. - Cutting the Green Tape: Support efforts by the California Natural Resources Agency

-(CNRA) to streamline permitting processes for environmental restoration and stewardship projects.

-- Design Build Authority: Make permanent (or extend) the District's ability to utilize design build authority on construction projects to help lower costs, reduce implementation time and hire the best qualified contractors appropriate to the project. - Relationship Building: Continue to build strong relationships with legislators representing the District, prioritizing the legislative districts that have changed substantially due to the 2021 redistricting.
+- State Funding: Pursue funding that benefits a wide range of open space priorities and promotes landscape-level climate resilience, staffing capacity, conservation workforce development and equitable access to nature, particularly in the Bay Area.
+This includes promoting the use of the "under-resourced communities" definition in new and existing state funding sources. - Design Build Authority: Make permanent the District's ability to utilize design build authority on construction projects to help lower costs, reduce implementation time and hire the best qualified contractors appropriate to the project. - General Manager Purchasing Authority: Join East Bay Regional Park District's pursuit to increase the general manager's purchasing authority in light of increased inflation to maintain effective and timely project implementation and operations.